higuchip/forestdynR/README.md

   - `species`: Species identification (scientific name);
   - `wd`: Wood density (g/cm3).

   **NOTE**: The `add_wd` is NULL by default.
 If the argument is not provided, wood density will be estimated automatically using the `getWoodDensity` function from the `BIOMASS` package, based on the wood density database by Zanne et al., (2009).
-You can check the database at: "Global wood density database".
-Dryad.
-Available on <http://datadryad.org/handle/10255/dryad.235>

 Example file: